 - 2 cups boiling water

-Preheat oven to 350 degrees F. Position the rack to the middle of the oven.
+- Preheat oven to 350°F. Position the rack to the middle of the oven.

-In a medium bowl, mix together the pretzel crumbs, sugar and butter.
+- In a medium bowl, mix together the pretzel crumbs, sugar and butter.
 Press into the bottom of a 9x13-inch pan.
 Bake for 10 minutes.
-Remove from the oven and cool completely.
+Remove from the oven, set aside to cool completely.

+- Once the crust is cooled to room temperature, make the filling.
 In a large mixing bowl, cream together the cream cheese, sugar and milk until smooth.
-Fold in the whipped cream, then spread the filling evenly over the crust.
-Refrigerate while you make the topping.
+Fold in the whipped cream, then spread the filling evenly over the cooled crust.
+Refrigerate 1 hour.

 - After 1 hour, place the sliced strawberries evenly over top the cream cheese layer.
 Pour cooled jello mixture over the strawberries.
 Do not fill to the top or it can spill when transferring to fridge in next step.
 It is possible you may not use all of the jello liquid.